Women's cricket: History

-Cricket has long been viewed as a gentleman's sport, traditionally reserved for men.
-In recent decades, women’s cricket has grown a lot and is now played in many countries around the world.The first recorded cricket match between women was reported in The Reading Mercury on 26 July 1745; the match was contested "between eleven maids of Bramley and eleven maids of Hambledon, all dressed in white".
+The first recorded cricket match between women was reported in The Reading Mercury on 26 July 1745; the match was contested "between eleven maids of Bramley and eleven maids of Hambledon, all dressed in white".
 The first known women's cricket club the White Heather Club was formed in 1887 in Yorkshire.
 Three years later, a team known as the Original English Lady Cricketers toured England, reportedly making substantial profits before the manager absconded with the money.

 In Australia, a women's cricket league was set up in 1894 and Port Elizabeth, South Africa, had a women's cricket team named the Pioneers Cricket Club.
 In Canada, a women's cricket team in Victoria played at Beacon Hill Park.